 Schools that have introduced the Olweus Bullying Prevention Programme are offered an opportunity to conduct a pupil survey each year.
 This applies to pupils at approximately 105 primary and lower secondary schools throughout the country.
 The Olweus Bullying Prevention Programme aims to reduce existing bullying amongst groups of pupils and prevent future bullying.
 The work to prevent bullying in schools requires a long-term and systematic effort.
-One important element of this work is monitoring developments at each school through annual pupil surveys.
-We process data about your child because the research project is deemed to be in the public interest, ref. the General Data Protection Regulation (GDPR), Article 6(1)(e) and Article 9(2)(g).
+An important part of this work is to monitor developments at one's own school through annual pupil surveys.
+We process data about your child because the research project is deemed to be in the public interest, cf. the General Data Protection Regulation (GDPR), Article 6, (1) (e) and Article 9 (2) (g).
 The UN Convention on the Rights of the Child states that the best interests of the child must be a fundamental consideration in all actions concerning children.
-Research shows that the Olweus Programme can reduce bullying in schools (The Olweus Bullying Prevention Programme (OBPP) - a schoolwide programme against bullying and antisocial behaviour (2nd ed.) | Ungsinn https://ungsinn.no/post_tiltak_arkiv/olweus-programmet-obpp-2-utg/) and the results from the Olweus survey are important for schools when it comes to being able to refine their measures for the benefit of the pupils.
+Research shows that the Olweus Programme can reduce bullying in schools (https://ungsinn.no/post_tiltak_arkiv/olweus-programmet-obpp-2-utg/), and the results from the Olweus survey are important for schools when it comes to being able to refine their measures for the benefit of the pupils.
 What does your child's participation involve?